-In the ANCA, emissions from peat mineralization are calculated using a default value of 4.7 kg N2O-N = 7.3 kg N2O = 2201 kg CO2-eq per hectare of peat per year.
+In the ANCA, emissions from peat mineralization are calculated using a default value of $4.7 \text{ kg N}2\text{O-N} = 7.3 \text{ kg N}2\text{O} = 2201 \text{ kg CO}2\text{-eq}$ per hectare of peat per year.
 This is the average mineralization per hectare of peat in the Netherlands per year.
 This originates from the publication of Kuikman et al. (2005) which reports total emissions from organic soils in the Netherlands.
 Similarly, average emissions originating from oxidation can be retrieved from Kuikman et al. (2005).
-Table 6 in Kuikman et al. (2005) presents the total annual CO2 emissions from peat oxidation (4.25 Mtonne CO2) and the total hectares of peat (223147 ha) in the Netherlands, which equates to an average of 19030 kg CO2 per hectare of peat.
+Table 6 in Kuikman et al. (2005) presents the total annual CO_2 emissions from peat oxidation (4.25 Mtonne CO_2) and the total hectares of peat (223147 ha) in the Netherlands, which equates to an average of 19030 kg CO_2 per hectare of peat.
 To estimate the emissions from peat oxidation for FrieslandCampina member farms, this average is multiplied with the total hectares of peat of FrieslandCampina member farms.
 It is likely that this estimation is an overstatement of emissions from peat oxidations for several reasons:

-- a) The calculation of emissions from peat oxidation of FrieslandCampina member farms includes emissions from peaty soils (Dutch: moerige gronden) which in reality are associated with lower oxidation rates and thus emissions. - b) Within the output data of ANCA, information about hectares used for secondary activities (i.e., activities outside of the dairy system, such as other livestock or crop production) is not included.
-The emissions from peat oxidation shown in this report therefore include the peat surface used for non-dairy production as well, leading to a slight overestimation of emissions from peat oxidation. - c) The estimation does not consider allocation of emissions to meat output.
+- a) Within the output data of ANCA, information about hectares used for secondary activities (i.e., activities outside of the dairy system, such as other livestock or crop production) is not included.
+The emissions from peat oxidation shown in this report therefore include the peat surface used for non-dairy production as well, leading to a slight overestimation of emissions from peat oxidation of dairy production land. - b) The estimation does not consider allocation of emissions to meat output.
 Since the methodology of emissions from peat oxidation is for the moment based on a rough estimation, it was decided to not include the allocation factor for milk.